 What We Recommend Salesforce Essentials For

-Salesforce Essentials is geared toward startups or small businesses with 10 or fewer people working on sales.
-It focuses on features like lead and opportunity tracking, which allows you to communicate better with your leads and build your relationships with them.
-Overall, it helps teams boost sales productivity and efficiency, as well as customer retention.
+Salesforce Essentials is made for startups or small businesses with 10 or fewer sales or support team members.
+Its core CRM features include lead and opportunity tracking, and it also comes with tools for email marketing and customer support.
+Moreover, it has a mobile app with full offline functionality.
+Overall, it helps you improve sales productivity and efficiency as well as increase customer retention.

-- Small businesses looking for advanced sales pipeline management tools: Salesforce Essentials was designed with small businesses in mind.
-It has robust CRM features that small businesses need to keep track of leads and customers.
-That is why it is one of our top choices for the best CRMs for small business.
+- Small businesses needing an advanced sales pipeline management tool: Although made for small teams, Salesforce Essentials is packed with robust features for tracking leads and customers.
+This is why it is included in our list of the best CRMs for small businesses.

-- Email marketing: Aside from its ability to manage emails, Salesforce Essentials also streamlines email through its third-party software integrations with Gmail, Outlook, and Mailchimp.
+- Teams looking for a CRM with email marketing capabilities: You can use Salesforce Essentials to manage and track your email marketing campaigns.
+It also integrates with email service providers like Gmail, Outlook, and Mailchimp.
 For this reason, it is one of our top picks for the best CRMs for email marketing.

-When Salesforce Essentials Would Not Be a Good Fit
+Salesforce Essentials Is Not a Good Fit For

 Salesforce Essentials Overview